chloeloveland/obsidian-backup/Computer Science/1031 Fundamentals/Function.md

 > - Two functions $f$ and $g$ can only be composed if the codomain of $f =$ domain of $g$
 > - if this is not true you simply cannot do it

-- Function composition is very useful for data analytics because it
+- Function composition is very useful for data analytics because it allows you to split a complex function into simpler functions that can then be composed together